ecampbell/moodle-tool_uploadblocksettings/README.md

 ## Description ##

-The Upload block settings plugin for Moodle allows you to add block settings to a range of courses at the same time.
+The Upload block settings plugin for Moodle allows you to add or remove block settings to and from a range of courses at the same time.
-You can also delete existing blocks from a course.
+You can also reset the set of course blocks to the default for that course format.

 ## Requirements ##